The propensity for disobedience: Rule-breaking, compliance and social phase transitions: Models and Results

 From a statistical physics perspective, this behavior reflects a generic mechanism in complex systems: macroscopic collective states are selected by dynamical stability rather than by individual-level considerations.
 Similar bistable structures and discontinuous transitions appear in a wide range of contexts, including coordination models, evolutionary games, magnetic systems and coupled epidemic-opinion dynamics, highlighting the universality of the underlying mechanism \cite{pmco,galam_review,galam_book,sen_book,rmp,andre_marcelo}.

 In this formulation, $B$ and $C$ encode private incentives, $pF$ represents institutional enforcement, and $s$ and $R$ capture social feedback mechanisms.
-The model shows that even small individual advantages for rule-breaking may lead to large-scale shifts in collective behavior once a tipping point is crossed, emphasizing the intrinsically collective nature of rule compliance.
+The model shows that even small individual advantages for rule-breaking may lead to large-scale shifts in collective behavior once a critical threshold is crossed, emphasizing the intrinsically collective nature of rule compliance.

 Without loss of generality, we will consider in this work $\gamma=1$.
 In order to illustrate the mentioned stable branches $d^*=1$ and $d^*=0$ and the bistable region, we exhibit in Fig. \ref{fig1} the time evolution of the fraction $d(t)$ of rule-breakers for Model I for different initial conditions $d_0=d(t=0)$ and typical values of the punishment probability $p$.
 The curves were obtained from the numerical integration of Eq. \eqref{eq6}.
 The parameters are $B=1.0$, $F=5.0$, $C=0.2$, $s=0.3$ and $R=0.6$.
 In Fig. \ref{fig1} (a) we show results for $p=0.03$, corresponding to the case $K>L$, where the population converges to full rule-breaking ($d=1$).
 We can see that, for the three initial conditions $d_0 = 0.30, 0.60$ and $0.90$, the population converges to $d=1$.
 In panel (b) the bistable region is clearly observed for $p=0.15$, where we have $0 < K < L$.
 For such value of $p$, Eq. \eqref{eq7} gives us $d^*=0.50$.
 Taking into account different initial conditions, we see that for $d_0<d^*=0.50$ the curves converge to $d=0$, whereas for $d_0>d^*=0.50$ they converge to $d=1$.
 Finally, in panel (c) we show results for $p=0.30$, corresponding to the case $K<0$, where the population converges to full compliance ($d=0$).
 The bistable region will be discussed in more details in the following.